MKurugollu/RateMy/README.md

       -doing a unique rating for the website only

-      -Show similar categories before a user creates a category so there are no duplicates
+      <del>Show similar categories before a user creates a category so there are no duplicates</del>

       -Have custom urls (no idea how to do) - ie ratemy.cat.pythonanywhere.com, ratemy.poo.pt....